sarfaraz-kazi/books-catalogue/README.md

-# Gutenberg Books Collection
+# Books Catalogue

-**Gutenberg Books Collection** is a WordPress plugin that integrates with the Gutendex API to display a collection of books.
+**Books Catalogue** is a WordPress plugin that integrates with the Gutendex API to display a collection of books.
 The plugin provides features like pagination, filtering by authors, topics, and language, and a user-friendly interface for browsing the book collection.

 ---